This a highly fragmented market comprised of sub-segments such as oil and gas, offshore, coil and extrusion.

-PPG continued to experience solid growth in its global industrial coatings business.
-“In fact, first-quarter sales for 2018 were up more than 10 percent compared to the same period in 2017,” said Tim Knavish, PPG senior vice president, Industrial Coatings.
-“We saw balanced growth across the regions.”
+PPG reported solid growth in its global industrial coatings business.
+“First-quarter sales for 2018 were up more than 10 percent compared to the same period in 2017.

 There are a number of segments that offer growth opportunities for industrial coatings, these include onshore oil and gas maintenance; conventional power maintenance; offshore new construction; infrastructure new construction; offshore wind-power; and heavy duty equipment.